Sassafrass, Cypress & Indigo: Plot summary

-The story starts with Indigo, the youngest daughter of the family, sitting amongst her beloved hand-made dolls, which each have names and personalities that emerge over the course of the novel.
+The story starts with Indigo, the youngest daughter of the family, sitting among her beloved hand-made dolls, which each have names and personalities that emerge over the course of the novel.
 Before the reader learns much about the other sisters or mother, Indigo begins menstruating, is gifted an old fiddle by Uncle John, and consequently initiated into a cult-like group of pre-adolescent boys called the Jr. Geechee Captains.
 Indigo's first section is full of informal mappings, remedies, and tales such as "Moon Journeys: cartography by Indigo" and "To Rid Oneself of the Scent of Evil: by Indigo".
 Soon, some of those cartographies are replaced by recipes as the family prepares for and celebrates Christmas, with the ever-present spirit of Daddy, the girls' father, wafting through their annual traditions.
 Sassafrass and Cypress are back from school in New England and New York City, respectively, and the reader won't see the four women together again until the very last pages of the book.

 The reader next meets Sassafrass in Los Angeles, where she lives with Mitch, a struggling and self-destructive jazz saxophonist.
 Sassafrass is working to find her creative niche, still weaving and cooking, but pining to get to an artists' colony in New Orleans.
 She eventually leaves Mitch in LA, moving to San Francisco to live with her younger sister Cypress.
 Sassafrass exists on the periphery of Cypress' bright and full world for some time, planning to dance and write in hopes of regaining herself outside of Mitch's abuse.
 After a while, Sassafrass returns to LA and Cypress decides to pursue a professional dance career, which eventually lands her back in New York City.